Parikshit97/github-pr-analytics/README.md

 GitHub PR Analytics is a backend service that provides analytics for GitHub pull requests, such as open durations, average merge time, and longest open PRs.
 It is built with Node.js, TypeScript, Express, and MongoDB, and can be run using Docker or deployed to platforms like Render.

+## 🌐 Deployment Info

+This application is deployed on [Render](https://render.com) using their free tier infrastructure.
+It uses MongoDB Atlas as the managed database service, where all authenticated user requests and analytics data are securely logged and stored.
+You can access the live service here:

 🌐 **Live URL:** [https://github-pr-analytics.onrender.com](https://github-pr-analytics.onrender.com)
 > Requires GitHub login for access.